-I am a Canadian artist working in New York City since 1995.
-I like to express myself in the different mediums of acrylic paint, ink and pencil.
-Arriving in New York City I was an active participant in the vibrant Williamsburg 90s visual art community and worked as an assistant to both famed SoHo gallery owner Holly Solomon, the estate of Gordon Matta-Clark and legendary new media artist Nam Jun Paik.
-Keeping studios in the city for over two decades my most recent exhibitions include the David Richard Gallery, ChaShaMa, Bronx Art Center and Spartanburg Museum of Art.
-I am currently working in my South Bronx studio where my imagery is informed by the architecture and physical reality of the local walls and bridges.
-I am creating different bodies of work on both canvas and paper which are contiguous with one another and encompass my main themes.
-The subjects of architecture, construction, demolition and urban textures were born out of the enormous growth and development in the Toronto I saw growing up.
-This visual background has formed my concept of abstraction as an activity of continual process.
-I continue to view painting as a construction site of ideas, like a city itself.
-My process begins from a simple sketch, photo, or general idea that I often garner from books that I read.
-These become fully worked through on the canvas or paper.
-Many of my recent works are parts of various ongoing series.
-I work in this manner to allow myself an open time and space to stretch out ideas without a definitive stopping point.
-In recent years, interests such as built forms in the insect world and the mutable nature of deteriorating structures focus my works on the color, texture, and line of both urban and natural environments.
-My painting is also fueled by my love of contemporary and historic art, graffiti and the live jazz music that I have access to here in New York City.
-These drive my vision to always develop and change.
+I am a Canadian born artist who has worked in New York City since 1995.
+I use different mediums such as acrylic paint, ink and pencil to create different bodies of work.
+I was an active participant in the vibrant Williamsburg 90s visual art community.
+During that time worked as an assistant to legendary figures such as famed SoHo gallery owner Holly Solomon, the estate of Gordon Matta-Clark and worked and performed with the legendary new media artist Nam June Paik.
+These experiences influenced me.
+Since my arrival in New York, I have been developing my own creative lang that synthesizes the use of abstraction, architectural structure and pattern.
+Now in my South Bronx studio, my work is informed by the architecture and the local walls and bridges.
+Architecture, construction, demolition and urban textures were born out of the enormous growth and development in the Toronto downtown I saw while growing up.
+This environment formed my concept of abstraction as an activity of continual process.
+I view painting as a construction site of ideas, in the process of becoming something, like a city itself.
+This process begins from a simple sketch, photo, or general idea.
+These are then realized as a series of images on canvas or paper.
+I allow myself open time and space to stretch out visual ideas without a definitive stopping point.
+Recently, I have an interest in built forms in the insect world and the mutable nature of deteriorating structures.
+My works focus on the color, texture, and the line of urbanization.
+Currently, I am incorporating found sedimentary stones in my paint after pulverizing them at the studio.
+This allows the paintings to incorporate texture with architectural abstraction in a new way.